cognitedata/inso-bootstrap-cli/README.md

 - `rawdb-suffix`
   - Suffix added to all raw databases.
 Recommended value is `db` whilde default is `rawdb`
 - `rawdb-additional-variants`
   - This allows creation for additional rawdbs per node.
-The additional raw dbs can for example be used for state stores from extractors to keep these separate from the actual data.
+The additional RAW DBs can for example be used for state stores from extractors to keep these separate from the actual data.
 Default is one additional variant with suffix `state`

 #### `idp_mappings` section: IdP Group to CDF Group mapping